aws/aws-cdk/packages/@aws-cdk/aws-events/README.md

 * It will generate a separate stack that gives the source account permissions to publish events to the event bus of the target account in the given region, and make sure its deployed before the source stack

-**Note**: while events can span multiple accounts, they _cannot_ span different regions (that is an EventBridge, not CDK, limitation).

 For more information, see the
 [AWS documentation on cross-account events](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-cross-account-event-delivery.html).